 The i4C welcomes Wines of Chablis as the i4C 2018 School of Cool Hospitality Sponsor

-Join special guests Karen MacNeil, moderator John Szabo (MS) and twenty of the brightest talents in the world of Cool Climate viticulture and winemaking as they explore three provocative topics with accompanying tastings.
+Join i4C 2018 special guest and Keynote Speaker Jon Bonné, author and wine writer, along with some of the brightest talents in the world of Cool Climate viticulture and winemaking as they explore three provocative topics with accompanying tastings.

-8:30 – Keynote address by Karen MacNeil, industry sessions, break for lunch
+8:30am – Keynote address by Jon Bonné, industry sessions, break for lunch

-3:30 – Industry Networking Event – A meet-and-greet event for international winemakers and media and Ontario wine-industry guests, with a selection of Chardonnays poured by their makers in a collegial setting.
-Included with School of Cool tickets; additional tickets available for $35.00 + HST.
+3:30pm – Industry Networking Event – A meet-and-greet event for international winemakers and media and Ontario wine-industry guests, with a selection of Chardonnays poured by their makers in a collegial setting.

 Tickets include three industry sessions with tastings, keynote address, lunch sponsored by Wines of Chablis, and industry networking session.
 Complimentary parking at Niagara College and shuttle to the event – no parking on site at White Oaks resort.

 Moderator: Jamie Goode

 In this session we’ll be exploring sensory science and our perception of wine.
 Among other topics we will address individual differences, and whether our wine preferences are in some way predetermined by our biology.
 Are great tasters made or are they born?
 Also, how do we decide which wines are ‘great’, as opposed to just ordinary?
 Who gets to decide, and on what basis?
 And, more broadly, what is the nature of wine perception and expertise?
 Drawing on insights from psychology, physiology, neuroscience and even philosophy, we’ll address these questions through the lens of eight superb – but quite different – cool-climate Chardonnays.

 Session 2: Desert Island Combo – Chardonnay and Cheese